Lessons from Death

 Death can sometimes cause us to take stock of our lives, to reevaluate how we are living, and to refocus ourselves on what is truly important in life.
 Since time and chance happen to all humans, we never know which day will be our last, as King Solomon so aptly wrote about (Ecclesiastes 9:11 - 12).

 A funeral is a time of hope.
 Solomon wrote, "For whoever is among the living, there is hope; for a living dog is better than a dead lion" (Ecclesiastes 9:4).
 Job wrote of a coming resurrection of the dead when he stated, "If a man die, shall he live again?
 All the days of my hard service I will wait, until my change comes" (Job 14:14).
-The apostle Paul also spoke about the hope of living again when he said that, although by man death came to all, through Jesus Christ life is made available to everyone (1Corinthians 15:21 - 22).

 We will all have to face the end of our road someday.
 Before we do, what lessons will we have learned?
 We need to ask ourselves what kind of road we want to leave behind.
 Meditate and pray on the lessons you have learned and make sure you are still practice them.

 Ask yourself if you want, upon your death, to leave a life filled with regret and disappointment, or one filled with love, giving, caring, sharing and putting others first.
 What lessons would you like others to learn from your life?
-As a not-too-old saying goes, we ought to live our life in such a way that even the undertaker is sorry to see us go.
+As a not-too-old saying goes, we ought to live our life in such a way that when we die even the undertaker is sorry to see us go.

 Recommended Articles